giovanoh/aws-image-processor/README.md

 Currently, this project requires manual configuration through the AWS Console.
 As a next step, Infrastructure as Code (IaC) can be implemented using Terraform to provision all AWS resources directly.

+### CDN Configuration with CloudFront

+To improve performance and reduce latency when serving processed images, a CloudFront distribution can be configured to deliver content from the output S3 bucket.
+This enables global caching and faster image delivery to end users.

 ---

 **⭐ If this project was useful, consider giving it a star on GitHub!**